Southport Botanic Gardens: 2012 Campaign

 At the same time as the museum closed, horticultural activities at the gardens were significantly reduced.
-Sefton Council highlighted for further closures within the park which would see the loss of the Botanic Gardens Fernery, Aviary, Garden Nursery and Toilets along with the Conservatory at Hesketh Park.
-A group of local residents formed to save the remaining facilities at both parks, in particular at Botanic Gardens, which had already lost the museum, boats on the lake, boat house, road train that provided a ride around the park and job losses of park gardeners.
+Sefton Council suggested further closures, which would see the loss of the Southport Botanic Gardens fernery, aviary, garden nursery and toilets, along with the conservatory at Hesketh Park.
+A group of local residents formed to save the remaining facilities at both parks, in particular at the botanic gardens, which had already lost the museum, boats on the lake, boat house, and road train that provided a ride around the park, as well as job losses of park gardeners.

-The flower beds are now maintained and entered into Britain In Bloom each year by the Botanic Gardens Community Association of volunteers who spend Mondays and Fridays every week of the year tending to as much of the park as they can.
+The flower beds are now maintained and entered into Britain in Bloom each year by the Botanic Gardens Community Association of volunteers who spend Mondays and Fridays every week of the year tending to as much of the park as they can.
 They have big hopes and dreams to return the gardens to their former splendour.